Place des Montréalaises: A square designed to celebrate the role of women

 An international multidisciplinary landscape architecture competition (see information in French here) was the origin of the future Place des Montréalaises.
 Unveiled in 2018, the winning design features a vegetated slope which will repair the scar left by construction of Autoroute Ville-Marie.

-On one side of the Miroir des Montréalaises will be the names of the 14 victims of the femicide at the École polytechnique, while the other side will name seven women pioneers of the metropolis, from different fields and different eras:
+On one side of the Miroir des Montréalaises are the names of the 14 victims of the femicide at the École polytechnique, while the other side name seven women pioneers of the metropolis, from different fields and different eras:

 • Myra Cree (1937-2005) – Culture and communications - A Mohawk Indigenous woman who was a leader in communications, in particular by becoming the first woman to be a news anchor on the Téléjournal program (Radio-Canada)